akash1202/Income-Tax-Data-management-System/README.md

 # Income-Tax-Data-management-System
-if it not run then add or remove on linux platform "include<conio.h>"
+if it not run then add or remove on linux platform "#include<conio.h>"